kasbekarameya/Handwritten-Digit-Classification-using-Majority-Voting-Classifier/README.md

 Where F = W1*X1 + W2*X2 + W3*X3
 ### Hyperparameter Tuning & Results

-In order to extract maximum correct output from the model, we have tried to tune following hyperparameters as follows [11]:
+In order to extract maximum correct output from the model, we have tried to tune following hyperparameters as follows:
 * **Number of nodes in a Hidden Layer:** It represents the number of neurons in the nth hidden layer.
 * **Activation function:** Activation Functions are used by Neural Networks as an approximation function from one layer to another.
 Activation Functions work to introduce nonlinearity in the models.
 One of the most used function is the rectifier activation function ‘relu’.
 Also ‘sigmoid’ function is used in neural networks making binary predictions, whereas ‘softmax’ function is used in neural networks making multi class predictions.
 * **Alpha:** It is a L2 penalty (regularization term) parameter.